 The European Lung Foundation has achieved its charitable objectives by educating people across Europe about lung health and disease, as is proved through its website and social media statistics and media and press clippings.
-It has also increased the accessibility of health professionals and the scientific community to patients through its engagement of patient organisations in the work of the European Lung Foundation.
+It has also increased the accessibility of health professionals and the scientific community to patients through its engagement of patient organisations in the work of the European Respiratory Society.
+A range of achievements are included here:

-TRUSTEES' REPORT (CONTINUED)(INCLUDING DIRECTORS' REPORT) FOR THE YEAR ENDED 31 MARCH 2022
+TRUSTEES' REPORT (CONTINUED)(INCLUDING DIRECTORS' REPORT)